ozencmustafa/django_blog/readme.md

+# if you decide to run this on cloud check the settings.py file for the secret.key .
 # Introduction to Django Web framework
 Ready admin panel.
 Quick development.\
 Ready User model which is called auth_user.
 It is a table in the SQLite DB.\